Collective Worship at St John's

-Our mission is to be a school where every individual in our community is valued and where care and concern for others is key.
-We will be guided by the Christian values of love, perseverance, forgiveness and integrity.
-We will expect all our pupils to 'Give of their Best', achieve their full potential, be good citizens and respect difference in our growing global world.
+Our vision is to be a school where every individual in our community is valued as a child of god and where care and concern for others is key.
+We will be guided by the Christian values of love, forgiveness, integrity and perseverance.
+We expect everyone to 'Give of their Best', achieve their full potential, be good citizens and respect difference in our growing global world.

 My name is Ray, and I have had the joy of being the vicar of Bromsgrove for over 5 years.
 I like bright colours, Chelsea FC and have a terrible sense of humour.
 I am married to Caroline and have 2 adult children.
 Before I was a vicar I did many jobs but most of my working life has been with the Church Amy, where I worked with young people.